splekhanov/junit5-selenide-example/README.md

 # What tests do

 Simple search test case
-1. Search query and checking that there's at least 1 result found
+1. Search query and check that there's at least 1 result found
 - - - -

 ## Setup: